Author: Pedro Burgess

 1. Precise Force: The computer-aided planning for your Invisalign journey maps out the movement of every tooth down to a fraction of a millimeter.
 This allows us to predict the exact closing movement without unwanted flaring or tilting.

 2. Aesthetics During Treatment: If you’re correcting a prominent front gap, the last thing you want is a large metal bracket drawing more attention to the area.
-Invisalign allows you to close that gap with virtually
+Invisalign allows you to close that gap with virtually invisible braces, keeping your confidence high throughout the process.

 The Space Problem: Dental Crowding